 limits below the 300/100/50 level.

-when deciding whether or not to re-assign you to a higher risk category (and charge you higher
+whether to re-assign you to a higher risk category (and charge you higher

-premiums) if you have accidents, whereas a new company
+premiums) if you have accidents, whereas a new company might examine only

 Many insurance companies offer lower rates if you insure both your car

 and your home with them.
 Some knock off five percent, 10 percent, or even